GoogleCloudPlatform/appengine-tck/README.md

 Each set of tests that we want to run -Pmultisuite on them, requires a multisuite.marker file in tests' root directory.
 In this marker we can override test class regexp patter or scanning strategy; see code for more details.

+In case we have some failures in some API tests, but we still want to run the whole TCK, you can ignore failures with this Maven flag

+    -Dmaven.test.failure.ignore=true

 Running a single test
 ---------------------